Demographics of Białystok: Tatars

 The Lipka Tatar origins can be traced back to the descendant states of the Mongol Empire of Genghis Khan - the White Horde, the Golden Horde, the Crimean Khanate and Kazan Khanate.
 They initially served as a noble military caste but later they became urban-dwellers known for their crafts, horses and gardening skills.
 Throughout centuries they resisted assimilation and kept their traditional lifestyle.
 While they remained very attached to their religions, over time however, they lost their original Tatar language and for the most part adopted Polish.

-After the annexation of eastern Poland into the Soviet Union following World War II, Poland was left with only 2 Tatar villages, Bohoniki and Kruszyniany.
+Following the Polish–Soviet border agreement of August 1945, Poland was left with only 2 Tatar villages, Bohoniki and Kruszyniany.
 A significant number of the Tartars in the territories annexed to the USSR repatriated to Poland and clustered in or near Białystok.

 In Poland, the Tatar population reached approximately 100,000 in 1630 but the 2002 census showed only 447 people declaring this ethnicity.

 In 1925 the Muslim Religion Association (Muzułmański Związek Religijny) was formed in Białystok.
 In 1992, the Organization of Tatars of the Polish Republic (Związek Tatarów Rzeczypospolitej Polskiej) with autonomous branches in Białystok and Gdańsk began operating.
 The Białystok branch issues a magazine called Life Tatar.
 The plan is to establish in Bialystok an 'Institute for the History of the Tartars.